jonwonglam/udacity-hikalot/README.md

     $> cd your_folder/udacity-hikalot
     ```
 3. Run `npm install` to get all the required dependencies.
-4. Run `gulp` to start the build tools.
+4. Run `gulp production` to start the build tools.
 5. Open `dist/index.html`.

 # About Hikalot